 You can only access, create, or manage alerts for resources for which you have permissions.

-To create an alert rule, you need to have:
+To create an alert rule, you must have:

-- Monitoring contributor: can create alerts and use resources within their scope
+- Monitoring contributor: A contributor can create alerts and use resources within their scope.

-- Monitoring reader: can view alerts and read resources within their scope
+- Monitoring reader: A reader can view alerts and read resources within their scope.

-If the target action group or rule location is in a different scope than the two built-in roles, you need to create a user with the appropriate permissions.
+If the target action group or rule location is in a different scope than the two built-in roles, create a user with the appropriate permissions.